cl-fontana/abcd-docs/docs/source/installation.rst

 ``````````

 SP Devices digitizers are interfaced by the ``absp`` module.
-For the SP Devices digitizers, the `ADQAPI <https://www.spdevices.com/documents/user-guides/68-adqapi-reference-guide/file>`_ for linux is required, refer to the `official vendor's page <https://www.spdevices.com/products/software>`_.
+The `ADQAPI <https://www.spdevices.com/documents/user-guides/68-adqapi-reference-guide/file>`_ for linux is required for the SP Devices digitizers, refer to the `official vendor's page <https://www.spdevices.com/products/software>`_.

 Digilent
 ````````